Libensemble/libensemble/docs/executor/overview.rst

 an existing resource pool.
 However, submissions to a batch scheduler may be supported in the future.

-In a calling script, a executor object is created, and the executable generator or simulation applications are registered to it for submission.
+In a calling script, an executor object is created, and the executable generator or simulation applications are registered to it for submission.
 If an alternative executor like Balsam is used, then the applications can be registered as in the example below.
 Once in the user-side worker code (sim/gen func),